microsoft/bedrock/gitops/azure-devops/README.md

 # GitOps CI/CD with Azure Devops

 This section describes how to configure Azure Devops to be your CI/CD orchestrator for your GitOps Workflow.
+You will create a manifest generation pipeline using Fabrikate.

 ## Prerequisites